 Contrary to popular belief, the automobile has been around for more than a century.
 The vehicles just didn’t become practical until about 100 years ago.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 The first automobile was developed in the 18th century and was steam powered.
 In the 19th century, the first hydrogen-powered car was invented and the first electric one was developed.

 The gasoline-powered car patent was awarded in 1886 to the future co-founder of Mercedes-Benz, Karl Benz.

 The first gasoline-powered motor cars were nicknamed “horseless carriages” because the vehicle body was virtually identical to that of a carriage.

 Turn of the 20th Century

 However, by the turn of the century, car companies were popping up all over Europe, Asia and North America.
-Many of the brands we recognize today got their start during the 1890s and early 1900s including Ford, Renault, Peugeot, Oldsmobile, Rolls-Royce, Daimler, Fiat and Mitsubishi.
+Many of the brands we recognize today had their start during the 1890s and early 1900s including Ford, Renault, Peugeot, Oldsmobile, Rolls-Royce, Daimler, Fiat and Mitsubishi.

 Medical corps relied on both horse-powered and engine-powered ambulances.
-There were devoted ambulances as well as ambulance trailers that could be attached to touring cars.

 Ambulance trailers were used in Britain to transport the wounded from the train station to the hospital.